MahumFarhan/substrATE/tutorial.md

 ## 6. Synteny plot

 SubstrATE generates an interactive clinker synteny plot comparing all qualifying laminarin CGCs.
-CAUTION: This will not work if substrATE is only run on one genome- it relies on comparison between different genomes.
-In this example, it was also run on *Christiangramia forsettii* KT0803, *Christiangramia flava* JLT2011 and *Christiangramia sediminicola* SM2212 for the sake of showing what the plot should actually look like.
+CAUTION: This will not work if SubstrATE is only run on one genome — it relies on comparison between different genomes.
+In this example, it was also run on *Christiangramia forsetii* KT0803, *Christiangramia flava* JLT2011 and *Christiangramia sediminicola* SM2212 for the sake of showing what the plot should actually look like.
 Open
 `clinker/laminarin_all_cgcs.html` in a web browser:

 ![Clinker synteny plot](Images/Tutorial_7.png)

-*Clinker synteny plot showing a greyed out PUL CGC diagram for the singular C. forsettii KT0803 genome which has nothing to compare to.*
+*Clinker synteny plot showing a greyed out PUL CGC diagram for the singular C. forsetii KT0803 genome which has nothing to compare to.*

 ![Clinker synteny plot](Images/Tutorial_12.png)

-*Clinker synteny plot showing gene organisation and homology across laminarin CGCs in *Christiangramia forsettii* KT0803, *Christiangramia flava* JLT2011 and *Christiangramia sediminicola* SM2212.
+*Clinker synteny plot showing gene organisation and homology across laminarin CGCs in *Christiangramia forsetii* KT0803, *Christiangramia flava* JLT2011 and *Christiangramia sediminicola* SM2212.
 Coloured blocks represent genes, connecting lines show homology.*

 The plot is interactive (when opened as an .html in browser) — hover over genes to see annotations, click